TSX-V APMI

 2. Arsenopyrite is associated with all of the gold mineralization and therefore any surface geochemical sampling that can reliably delineate As anomalies such as biogeochemistry may be useful to focus further prospecting.

-3. Electromagnetic geophysical anomalies that are supported by surface As anomalies should be first priority targets for the discovery of new gold occurrences.
+3. Electromagnetic geophysical anomalies that are supported by surface as anomalies should be first priority targets for the discovery of new gold occurrences.

 Earn-In Option Agreement